 Travel beyond the headlines and discover a world of culture, fascinating Persian ruins and famously-welcoming local people.

 In the heart of the country lies one of the largest cities in Western Asia, Tehran.
 It is a city full of amazing sites to admire, including the Milad Tower which stretches up to a fantastic height of over 400 metres, making it one of the tallest freestanding structures in the world.
 Its octagonal base is a traditional symbol of Persian architecture.
 Another fantastic example of Persian architecture is the Golestan Palace, one of the most extravagant and beautiful buildings in Iran.

 Tehran boasts art galleries and restaurants galore - perfect for trying Iranian specialities such as the national dish, Ghormeh Sabzi, made with curried vegetables and served with Tadik (crunchy rice).

-One of the main cultural highlights in Iran is Persepolis.
-Darius I built Persepolis around 500 BC as his empire's ceremonial capital and its wealth and opulence became legendary.
+One of the main cultural highlights in Iran is Persepolis, former ceremonial capital of the ancient Achaemenid Empire.
+Built around 500 BC by King Darius I, its wealth and opulence became legendary.
 Alexander the Great destroyed the city in 330 BC, but even today its past splendour is easily appreciated from the ruins that remain.

 Iran is a country full of pride and history.
-It is the birthplace of the sport polo, which dates back to the first century and was used as training for the king's troops.
-Now known all over the world, it is a sport Iran can say they have shared.
-The music in Iran is also another part of their proud history, and it dates back thousands of years.
-Opera is another worldwide phenomenon that was originally from Iran.
-The music industry is diverse, from traditional folk music to a thriving hip hop scene.
-Despite what western media would show, modern Iran is a mix of traditional values and 21st century culture.
+It is the birthplace of the sport polo, which dates back to the 1st Century CE and was used as training for the king's troops.
+The music in Iran is also another part of their proud history, and it dates back thousands of years - today's music industry is very diverse, from traditional folk music to a thriving hip-hop scene.